robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 The following interfaces are not yet implemented:

-- Every interface introduced after VST 3.6.0
+- Interfaces introduced after VST 3.6.0, with some VST 3.6.5 interfaces already being implemented
 - The [Presonus extensions](https://presonussoftware.com/en_US/developer),
   although most of these things seem to overlap with newer VST3 interfaces